-As seen on season 1 of Sarah Sees Potential, this open plan dining room got a chic, mid-century modern makeover.
-Designer Sarah Richardson upcycled thrift store dining chairs by dipping the legs in chrome and reupholstering the seats.
-Keeping with the vintage theme, she installed a fun mid-century modern chandelier and two matching floating storage cabinets in a bright blue to match the owner's original artwork.
-A custom banquette and vintage wood dining table complete the look.
+As seen on season 1 of Sarah Sees Potential, this once cramped and dated kitchen and dining area was transformed into a chic, mid-century style space.
+Designer Sarah Richardson upcycled thrift store chairs by dipping the legs in chrome and reupholstering the seats.
+Keeping with the vintage theme, Sarah installed mid-century modern light fixtures and added bright pops of color throughout the neutral space.
+The owner's original artwork hangs above a custom banquette to complete the look.

 As seen on season one of Sarah Sees Potential, Sarah transformed a cramped and dated kitchen into a bright, modern entertaining hub.
-Updates include new stainless steel appliances, a beautiful blue-tinted tiled backsplash and ample cabinet storage space.
+Updates include new stainless steel appliances, a beautiful blue-tinted tiled backsplash, a furniture-style kitchen island and ample cabinet storage space.

 All New!
 Thursdays 9|8c